Andy216914/YouTube_Clickability_Study/final.markdown

 Our project began with raw YouTube data sourced from two closely related datasets: the main YouTube US Trending Videos dataset containing detailed video metadata, and a supplementary dataset providing channel subscriber counts.
 Because the original trending dataset did not include subscriber information, we merged the two sources using a left join on `video_id`, allowing us to retain all videos while bringing in subscriber data wherever available.
 Missing subscriber values were then imputed using channel-level averages, leveraging the assumption that a channel’s subscriber count remains relatively stable over short time periods.

 Before merging, both datasets underwent systematic preprocessing.
-We inspected the data structure and selected core analytical columns such as `video_id`, `title`, `channel_title`, `views`, `likes`, `dislikes`, `comment_count`, `publish_time`, `tags`, `description`, and `thumbnail_link`.
-Numeric fields were cleaned using `pandas.to_numeric()` with coercion to gracefully handle malformed entries, while timestamps were parsed into proper datetime formats to support future temporal analysis.
+We inspected the data structure and selected core analytical columns such as video_id, title, channel_title, views, likes, dislikes, comment_count, publish_time, tags, description, and thumbnail_link.
+Numeric fields were cleaned using pandas.to_numeric() with coercion to gracefully handle malformed entries, while timestamps were parsed into proper datetime formats to support future temporal analysis.
 Rows missing critical values were dropped to maintain dataset reliability.

-To address duplicate video entries appearing at multiple timestamps, we deduplicated the dataset by keeping only the row with the highest view count for each `video_id`.
+To address duplicate video entries appearing at multiple timestamps, we deduplicated the dataset by keeping only the row with the highest view count for each video_id.
 After all cleaning, merging, and filtering steps, we obtained a final dataset of **5,905 videos**.

 We engineered our primary regression target, **views_per_subscriber**, defined as: